bit-bots/packages.bit-bots.de/README.md

 * `python3-uwsgi` and `uwsgi-plugin-python3` to deploy the production server with uwsgi

 To be able to build packages, the base image has to be built.
-Navigate into the `docker` directory and execute `docker built -t packages-base .`.
+Navigate into the `docker` directory and execute `docker build -t packages-base .`.

 Configuration
 -------------